 Sell-Side Analysis and Hedge Fund Activism

 Recent literature has shown hedge fund activism to be an important external corporate governance mechanism.
-Sell-side analysts, however, provide idea generation and analysis to buy-side clients including hedge funds.
-We find that pre-intervention analyst reports are valuable to investors, leading to negative stock market reaction.
-We use textual analysis to introduce a new dictionary to identify the activism objectives and tactics of Brav, Jiang, Partnoy, and Thomas (2008) within analyst reports.
-We show that pre-intervention sell-side reports contain significantly more language related to subsequent activism.
-Higher activism dictionary content in pre-intervention sell-side reports is positively correlated with activism-date target stock performance and predicts multiple activist interventions.
-Our results suggest that critical voice of sell-side analysis reveals target firm flaws that influence subsequent hedge fund intervention outcomes.
+Sell-side analysts, however, produce analysis and generate ideas to buy-side clients including hedge funds.
+We find that sell-side analyst reports issued before activist intervention are valuable to investors, leading to significantly negative market reactions.
+We use textual analysis to construct an activism dictionary for intervention objectives and tactics identified in Brav, Jiang, Partnoy, and Thomas (2008).
+Pre-intervention sell-side reports contain significantly more activism-related language which produces more negative stock market responses after controlling for negative report sentiment.
+High activism dictionary content in pre-intervention sell-side reports is associated with significantly higher activism-date target stock returns.
+This effect is stronger for younger hedge funds and when sell-side brokerages are in closer proximity to activist hedge funds.
+Our results suggest sell-side analysis reveals target firm flaws and contributes to subsequent hedge fund intervention outcomes.

 Keywords: Analysts, Buy-Side, Hedge Fund Activism, Hedge Funds, Sell-Side, Shareholder Activism